krik8235/ai-agent-chrome-extention/README.md

    Now you can access the API endpoint from the public URL `...koyab.app`.

 4. Run the frontend.
-(Open another terminal and set the root to 'frontend')
+(Open another terminal and set the root to `frontend`.
+For now, frontend contains test connection to the public API)
    ```
    npm i
    npm start
    ```
-   The backend will be available at `http://localhost:3000`.
+   The frontend will be available at `http://localhost:3000`.

 ## Development